Identification & Characterisation of Clay Minerals

 d) Crystal structure

-11. Recent advancements in analytical techniques have enabled the precise characterization of clay mineral surfaces at the nanoscale using:
+11. Recent advancements in analytical techniques have enabled the precise characterisation of clay mineral surfaces at the nanoscale using:

 a) Atomic force microscopy